ayasin/tml-assignments/README.md

     `$ python -m http.serve`

+    You can now open up your browser to `localhost:8000` and view the application.
 If you use the Javascript application, there will be two fields where the first field is the URL to your model running on Heroku so type in the URL established at the end of step 4.
 The second field is the URL to the image you want to classify.
     Click on the *Predict!* button and observe what is returned which should be